-ADOPTION OF NEW AND REVISED STANDARDS - In the current financial year, the company adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are relevant to its operations and effective for annual periods beginning on or after April 1, 2019.
+ADOPTION OF NEW AND REVISED STANDARDS - the company adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are relevant to its operations and effective for annual periods beginning on or after April 1, 2020.
 The adoption of these new/revised FRSs and INT FRSs does not result in significant changes to the company's accounting policies and has no material effect on the amounts reported for the current or prior years.